JMcKiern/vim-venter/README.md

 `g:venter_disable_vertsplit` - Set to `v:true` before calling `:Venter` to disable the vertical window separators

 `g:venter_width` - Manually set width of padding windows (defaults to `&columns/4`)

+`g:venter_use_textwidth` - If true, venter will resize the main window to it's textwidth.
+Note, this only works with 1 window open (excl. venter padding windows)